The Inevitable Aging of the Internet’s Famous Pets

 “They don’t have kids, but they have bulldogs, and they reached out and said, ‘If something happens to us, we don’t know what would happen to them,’” Ritchey told me.
 “They said they knew that even if I couldn’t keep them, I’d get them to a good rescue.”
 The couple had decided Ritchey was right for the job because of her favorite hobby, which is posting about her own beloved bulldogs—the Frenchies Emmy and Luna—on Twitter.

-After Ritchey started her Twitter account in 2013 as a fun, way to occasionally tell the world how much she loved her previous dog, the English bulldog Georgia, she quickly got pulled into a realm of social media she didn’t know existed: bulldog Twitter.
-There, people bond over their shared devotion to their dogs, share pictures and stories, and often meet in real life.
+After Ritchey started her Twitter account in 2013 as a fun way to occasionally tell the world how much she loved her previous dog, the English bulldog Georgia, she quickly got pulled into a realm of social media she didn’t know existed: bulldog Twitter.
+There people bond over their shared devotion to their dogs, share pictures and stories, and often meet in real life.
 Posting from her dog’s account quickly became a normal part of Ritchey’s day.

 Then, in 2016, her relationship to that social-media circle evolved from simple fun to something deeper: Georgia was diagnosed with cancer.
 Ritchey had to navigate new emotional terrain with people who normally wouldn’t be involved.